-The executive director, program officer, and fiscal manager will all participate in the development and review of grant applications before submission as appropriate.
-The executive director and/or program officer will keep the board abreast of all significant grant applications and awards.
+The executive director, program director, and fiscal director will all participate in the development and review of grant applications before submission as appropriate.
+The executive director and/or program director will keep the board abreast of all significant grant applications and awards.

-- Copies are made of every grant award/contract/amendment received: one for the program officer, one for the fiscal manager.
+- 1. Copies are made of every grant award/contract/amendment received: one for the program director, one for the fiscal director.
 The original copy is forwarded to the executive director and then to a central file.
-The executive director, program officer, and fiscal manager will meet to review all grant programmatic and financial obligations and assign/record responsibility and deadlines. - 2.
-The fiscal manager enters each new grant award into QuickBooks, setting up receivables and deferred revenue.
+The executive director, program director, and fiscal director will meet to review all grant programmatic and financial obligations and assign/record responsibility and deadlines. - The fiscal director enters each new grant award into QuickBooks, setting up receivables and deferred revenue.
 When cash is drawn down, the QuickBooks entry reduces the receivable and increases cash. - 3.
 Any requests for approval of grant changes or alterations will be approved by the executive director and a record of the request and any approval will be kept in the central file and the fiscal and/or program file as appropriate.
 In the case of verbal or e-mail approval, a written/printed record shall also be prepared and filed. - 4.
-The fiscal manager will maintain a separate folder for each grant containing: a copy of the grant, cash drawdowns, amendments, reports, and all other pertinent information.
-The program officer will enter all performance report deadlines into the shared calendar and the fiscal manager will enter all financial report deadlines into the shared calendar.
+The fiscal director will maintain a separate folder for each grant containing: a copy of the grant, cash drawdowns, amendments, reports, and all other pertinent information.
+The program director will enter all performance report deadlines into the shared calendar and the fiscal director will enter all financial report deadlines into the shared calendar.